GoogleCloudPlatform/community/tutorials/appengine-ruby-rails-activejob-sidekiq.md

           REDIS_PASSWORD: [PASSWORD]
           SECRET_KEY_BASE: [SECRET_KEY]

-    Be sure to replace the `[REDIS_IP_ADDRESS]` and `[PASSWORD]` with the internal IP address of your Redis  instance and its required password that you gave it, respectively.
-Also be sure to replace the `[SECRET_KEY]` with a secret key for Rails sessions.
+    Replace `[REDIS_IP_ADDRESS]` and `[PASSWORD]` with the internal IP address of your Redis instance and its required password that you gave it, respectively.
+Replace `[SECRET_KEY]` with a secret key for Rails sessions.

-1. Create a `worker.yaml` for deploying the worker service to Google App Engine:
+1. Create a `worker.yaml` file for deploying the worker service to App Engine:

         runtime: ruby
         env: flex